Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 Cover and seal with jam paper (wax paper rounds, usually sold with labels and cellophane covers) and close-fitting lids or cellophane.

 You can find jam covers and labels in the co-op in the UK.
 Cling film is also OK as a temporary cover.
 You can cut your own rounds to cover the jam from greaseproof paper - but it's a bit fiddly.
-Covering the jam with greaseproof paper rounds helps to keep out unwanted spores and so deter mould.
+Covering the jam with greaseproof paper rounds helps to keep out unwanted spores and so deters mould.

 You can use recycled jam jar lids, too but make sure they are really clean and well sterilised.
 Check the contents every few months if you are storing jam for long periods.

-It will take longer to reach setting point.
+You can also make this jam with less sugar.
+Jam made this way will take longer to reach setting point.
 About 3/4 pound to a pound of fruit will work but it will need to be eaten fairly quickly as the jam may crystallise without added pectin.
+I usually use about 12 - 14 ozs of sugar to the pound

 If you like a firm-set jam, just add a little fruit pectin with the sugar.
+You can buy sugar which already has added pectin but it tends to be relatively expensive.

 For most variations just keep to the proportions: for every pound of fruit a pound of sugar.